Skip to Content

 Photo by studio vanDam on Shutterstock

-This dog also loves to play and will be great with the young owner, but make sure to get one with a fitting temperament as some Tollers can be quite stubborn during training or get easily overexcited if stimulated too little.
+This dog also loves to play and will be great with the young owner, but make sure to get one with a fitting temperament as some Tollers can be easily overexcited and quite antsy when not exercised sufficiently.

 5. Golden Retriever